lukehsiao/BYU_Bomberman/README.md

     students to see how they can create powerful systems with computers.

-    We use a MaKeyMaKey board to allow students to create their own "controllers" to use with the game, and then use this as input to our Rasberry Pi, which runs Bombermaaan and outputs to the display.
+    We use a MaKeyMaKey board to allow students to create their own "controllers" to use with the game, and then use this as input to our Raspberry Pi, which runs Bombermaaan and outputs to the display.

     How to play: